jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Ottoluke Organdorf.md

 Subsequently, worked with Capitan [[Reina Kalimoff]] as a [[Sea of Swords]] archivist.
 Part of the responding force of the day [[New Calim]] was attacked by [[Gunner Ironford]].
 In a meeting with the higher members of the Sea of Swords information was revealed regarding Ottoluke's past relation with the Savage Seven and he was stripped of his title as archivist.
 He was offered a position as a Crusader if the group monitored him.

 ### Current Activities
-Was recently studying a stack of books looking into demons, demigorgons, The Oberith, The Tinari, and Pizzuz.
+Was recently studying a stack of books looking into demons, demigorgons, The Oberith, The Tinari, and Pizzuz ([[24 - 03032024|Session 24]]).

 ### Personality Traits
-Eccentric, will gamble pretty much anything away for drinking money, goes commando
+Eccentric, will gamble pretty much anything away for drinking money, goes commando.

 ### Relation to The Remnants
 - Tied to the group as a part of their [[Sea of Swords]] contract